 Take a virtual tour of the Lesser Slave Lake Bird Observatory and learn about how we monitor the migratory birds at Slave Lake.
 Then have your kids or students ask our researcher their questions or send us your bird pictures.
 Email them to info@lslbo.org and we will answer them right back!
 We can’t wait to hear from you.

-BIRDING RESOURCES: Looking for some resources to help you and your children bird watch?
+Looking for some resources to help you and your children bird watch?
 Download our LSLBO Bird Checklist that lists all the birds that we have ever observed at our station on Lesser Slave Lake. as well as our LSLBO Where and When Bird Checklist that will tell you when the different bird species will be arriving at Slave Lake and how common those birds are.

-Nature Scavenger Hunts for Kids:
+Nature Scavenger Hunts and Games for Kids:

 Kids love scavenger hunts and they are a wonderful way to engage your family or students with nature.
 So check out some of the scavenger hunts that have been developed by our educators!

-On-Line “Ready to Go” Lesson Plans for Elementary Teachers
+On Line “Ready to Go” Lesson Plans for Elementary Teachers

 Download “ready to go” Elementary Lesson plans from Grade 1 to 6 that were developed in partnership with the Lesser Slave Forest Education Society!
 These curriculum based programs are full of activities, ideas and resources to connect your students with the Boreal Forest.
 Thank you to the Forest Resource Improvement Association of Alberta for helping to fund the development of these great programs!